martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.

-If the `AUTOMATIC_USE` flag is set, the server MAY omit sending `CERTIFICATE_REQUIRED` frames on future streams associated with this request and use the referenced certificate for authentication without further notice to the client.
+If the `AUTOMATIC_USE` flag is set, the recipient MAY omit sending `CERTIFICATE_REQUIRED` frames on future streams associated with this certificate request and use the referenced certificate for authentication without further notice to the holder.
 This behavior is optional, and receipt of a `CERTIFICATE_REQUIRED` frame does not imply that previously-presented certificates were unacceptable to the server.

-Use of the `CERTIFICATE_PROOF` frame by servers is not defined by this document.
-A `CERTIFICATE_PROOF` frame received by a client MUST be ignored.
+Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE_PROOF` frame.

 # Indicating failures during HTTP-Layer Certificate Authentication {#errors}